 How to turn off your home’s water supply and drain indoor pipes

-Whether you’re closing up your cottage for the winter or planning on heading south for a sunny holiday, draining the pipes in your cottage or home can help prevent them from freezing (and possibly bursting) while you’re away.
+Whether you’re closing up your cottage for the winter or planning on taking an extended winter vacation, draining the pipes in your cottage or home can help prevent them from freezing (and possibly bursting) while you’re away.
 Draining your pipes is especially important if you’re planning on turning your furnace down to save electricity while you’re away or if the power goes out on a chilly day.
 Let’s take a look at how you can turn off your home’s water supply and drain your interior pipes:

 - Find the shut-off point and turn off the water supply.
 The shut-off valve for your home’s water main is likely located in the basement, near your water meter or wherever the local water supply enters your home.
 Generally speaking, it will be on the wall that faces the street.
 If this shut-off valve is tap- or knob-style, turn it clockwise (to the right), to turn it off.
 If your shut-off valve is lever-style, turn the lever clockwise or in whichever direction the “off” arrow is pointing.

 - Turn on the taps.
 Once you’ve turned off your home’s water supply, turn on the faucet in the lowest part of your basement first, then make your way upstairs and turn on the rest of the faucets, starting with taps on the top floor.
 Leave the faucets open.